YKhanna2003/Scalable_Backend_for_Satellite_Imagery/Satellite Image from Latitude and Longitude/README.md

 1. Refer to the website: https://nominatim.openstreetmap.org/ui/search.html
 2. Search the Name of the Region you wish to observe.
 3. Select from the several options provided below the search bar.
-4. Click on show map bounds on top right of the map to get the bouding box coordinates.
+4. Click on show map bounds on top right of the map to get the bounding box coordinates.
 5. Copy the viewbox coordinates and input it in the main.py algorithm. eg. for observing BITS Goa, you will find the following info: